amorphine/mregioneer/README.md

 # README #

 MRegioneer is a library for direct working with Minecraft world files.
 Thats not even an alpha version: the library is in early developing.
+All functionality it currently has is represented in the only test ( change id for block with given coordinates... a little step for a man a big step for humanity, you know.

 ### How do I get set up? ###